 After your hand wraps are completely dry, you can optionally spray them down with a sports cleaning spray.
 This will help keep any lingering odors at bay in-between your more thorough washings.
 It’s best to use a natural sports cleaning spray since the spray will eventually come in direct contact with your skin.

-Machine Wash Every 3-5 Uses
+Thorough Cleaning Every 3-5 Uses

 Even with quick rinses after every use, you’ll still need to properly wash your hand wraps every once in awhile.
 With proper quick rinses, most people can last anywhere from three to five uses before they need to put them in the wash.